Skjesper/get.that.font/README.md

 A simple web application that helps you discover new fonts through random selection from the Google Fonts API.

-I did this project early in my coding career, so i wanted to show the website.
-But I would have done this site differently today, and will update the code in the future
+I did this project as the first i ever did in JS.
+So its with vanilla css and JS.
+I would do this very differently today.
+And i will revisit this project and expand and optimize.
 ## About

 "Get That Font" is a lightweight web tool that allows you to: